venkat183/Java-JDBC-Application/README.md

 (1, 'Last 1', 'First 1', 22)

-Query to set permissions to root to access localhost: Please run this in SQL workbench:
+<b>Query to set permissions to root to access localhost: Please run this in SQL workbench:</b>

 FLUSH PRIVILEGES;
 ALTER USER 'root'@'localhost' IDENTIFIED BY ‘password';